 Registered sex offenders from other states must register in Arizona only if they will be in Arizona for more than 10 days, even if they are just visiting.
 Transients must also register, and are designated as "homeless."
 There is a limit to how many sex offenders on probation can reside in any one multi-family dwelling to prevent clustering.
 Arizona law stipulates that Level 3 sex offenders may not reside within 1,000 feet of a school or a day care center (certain exemptions apply).

 There are 19 criteria used to assess the likelihood that a convicted sex offender will commit such a crime again.
 Point values are assessed for the 19 risk factors, and the total points derived for an individual determine whether he/she will be assigned a Level 1, 2 or 3 rating.
-Level 1 represents low risk, Level 2 represents intermediate risk, and Level 3 represents high risk.
+Level 1 represents a low risk, Level 2 represents an intermediate risk, and Level 3 represents a high risk.

-Who Gets Notified When a Convicted Sex Offender is Released?
+Who Gets Notified When a Convicted Sex Offender Is Released?

 - Level 1 Offenders: Law enforcement agencies

 - Level 2 Offenders: Registered community organizations involved with children and staff members at those facilities who deal directly with children or victims.